 Moreover, it also tells you how the Google search engine crawls your site.

 How does Google adjust the site crawl?

-No crawl budget is the same and various inputs have to be considered.
+No crawl budget is the same, and various inputs must be considered Googlebot crawls.

 Crawl demand is how much Google crawls your pages.
 It is based on the popularity of your pages and the performance of your content against Google’s index.

-Optimized pages with links get a better index than the others.
+Googlebot crawls love optimized pages with links.
+These get a better index than the others.

-Keep in mind that Google is indexing all the pages of all the websites of the internet.
+Keep in mind that Google is indexing all the pages of all the websites on the internet.